JuanCodeAtATime/Blackhawk-Scheduler/README.md

  ![Blackhawk Scheduler, a military-themed transportation scheduler](screenshot.PNG)

 ## Overview
 This type of project is common in many coding programs (eg, "Train Scheduler").
-Due to my military background, I thought a military helicopter theme would spruce up the UX instead of the traditional trains.
+Due to my military background, I thought a military helicopter theme would enhance the UX moreso than the traditional train.

 ## UI/UX Features
 The current time is prominently displayed below the header title, and two panels are used for viewing and scheduling flights.